inzycle/jquery-elevator/README.md

-# jquery-elevator
+# Jquery Elevator

-A better "back to top" plugin for jQuery
+A better "back to top" plugin for jQuery.
+Currently with support for top and bottom smooth movement.

+# Contributors

+Salvador Saldaña
+Pablo Rosales